 obclient> SELECT ST_AsGeoJSON(ST_GeomFromText('POINT(11.11111 12.22222)', 4326),1,5);

-Call ST_AsGeoJSON() and set flag to 5 to include detailed CRS information and the bounding box in the output.
+Use the ST_AsGeoJSON function and set the flag parameter to 5 to include the detailed CRS information and the bounding box.

 The return result is as follows: